grigverdyan/grigverdyan/README.md

 ## 📜 **About Me**

 Hey there!
-I'm **Grigor Verdyan**, a passionate **C++ Software Engineer** with a strong background in **low-level programming, compiler construction, algorithms, and system design**.
+I'm **Grigori Verdyan**, a passionate **C++ Software Engineer** with a strong background in **low-level programming, compiler construction, algorithms, and system design**.
 I love solving complex problems, optimizing performance, and exploring modern C++ features.

 I have experience working with:
 - **C++ (98, 11, 14, 17, 20)**